Updated on July 19, 2022

 April 2004: Announces Gmail

-Google Inc. announced on April 1, 2004 that they are testing a free search-based webmail product called Gmail.
-The webmail service was created in response to Google users’ complaining about the poor quality of existing email services from Yahoo and MSN.
+Google Inc. announced on April 1, 2004, that they are testing a free search-based webmail product called Gmail.
+The webmail service was created in response to Google users’ complaints about the poor quality of existing email services from Yahoo and MSN.

 Gmail brought in storage space, speed and efficiency: the new service offered more than 100 times what most other free webmail services offered (storage capacity of up to eight billion bits of information, the equivalent of 500,000 pages of email), enabled people to quickly search every email they’ve ever sent or received, eliminated the need to file messages into folders, and automatically organized emails by topic into conversation threads that show messages in context.

 When they made the announcement, on April 1, many people thought it was a hoax.
-Thankfully, it wasn’t, and clearly, Gmail was a success.
+Thankfully, it wasn’t, and clearly, Gmail was a good idea.

 February 2005: Launches Google Maps